neoxue/robin/README.md

 # robin
-robin's a loadbalance interface and implements some simple algorithm and on default use
+robin's a loadbalance interface and implementation

 for example:

+robin's loadbalance use registry to find